moehrenzahn/devotionalium-wp/readme.txt

 = What is Devotionalium? =

-Devotionalium is a free service for reading daily verses from the bible.
+Devotionalium is a free service for reading daily verses from the Torah, the New Testament, and the Quran.
 Check out devotionalium.com for more.

 == Screenshots ==